 A photograph of themselves placed alongside those of the other Distinguished Faculty Chair Award recipients

-An opportunity to participate in the end-of-year graduation ceremony, giving a short speech, calling names, etc.
+An opportunity to participate in the end-of-year graduation ceremony, such as giving a short speech, calling names, etc.

 7. Award Responsibility

 An Academic Senate Officer appointed by the Academic Senate President is responsible for administering the Distinguished Faculty Chair Award.